francesjgonzales/health-tracker/README.md

 ## About this project

 I took reference from _LearningZity's_ youtube tutorial while learning CRUD in Vanilla Javascript.
+The idea came about whenever my son fall sick and I have to track his temperature, fever and medicine intake.
+The title and naming convention used are from a nurse's perspective when admitting a patient in a hospital.
+The Health Tracker stores session data, which will be retained until the session timeout occurs.

-This project is created to help nurses to keep track of the incoming patients who are about to be admitted in hospital.
-They use the form above and it results will show in a table format below.
-Its a simplified form where input fields are color-coded for validity-check, font-size are slightly bigger for easy readability and a clock to keep track of the current time.
+The form asks for core information about the patient where input fields are color-coded for validity-check, font-size are slightly bigger for easy readability only in desktop view and a clock to keep track of the current time.

 ## Technologies used